-How gal-dem’s readers are supporting the magazine through the crisis
+How gal-dem’s readers supported the magazine through the COVID-19 crisis

 Liv Little, founder of gal-dem. 📸: Shopé Delano.

-For Steady, Vanessa Ellingham spoke to gal-dem founder Liv Little about how the magazine’s memberships are supporting the magazine through the Corona crisis.
+For Steady, Vanessa Ellingham spoke to gal-dem (Abre numa nova janela) founder Liv Little about how the magazine’s memberships are supporting the magazine through the Corona crisis.

-If you missed part 1 of this interview, catch up here.
+If you missed part 1 of this interview, catch up here (Abre numa nova janela).

 Steady: Before you launched your membership program with Steady, how were you funding your work and paying your contributors?